 Visibility has certainly has had the effect that most people nowadays would have come across the word transgender.
 It helps.
 But does it help everyone?
 And has this ‘mainstreaming’ made things better overall?

-Amazon’s Emmy Award-winning programme Transparent – about a Jewish family coming to terms with their father’s decision to transition – has perhaps allowed viewers to develop a greater understanding of the transgender experience in a faith context.
+Amazon’s Emmy Award-winning program Transparent – about a Jewish family coming to terms with their father’s decision to transition – has perhaps allowed viewers to develop a greater understanding of the transgender experience in a faith context.

-But, despite all of this, many trans and gender nonconforming Jews have experienced first-hand that visibility is not enough.
+But, despite all of this, many trans and gender-nonconforming Jews have experienced first-hand that visibility is not enough.

-Personally, I am probably one of the trans Jews who is blessed enough to benefit from certain privileges.
+Personally, I am probably one of the trans-Jews who is blessed enough to benefit from certain privileges.

 I am an out and proud Progressive Jew, and international LGBTQI campaigner with my latest project being Twilight People, the UK’s landmark multi-faith heritage project exploring gender & faith beyond the binary, which is hosted by Liberal Judaism.
-My family, friends, work place and faith community are supportive.
+My family, friends, workplace and faith community are supportive.